sporto/elm-tutorial/040_effects/startapp_with_effects.md

 ### actions

-As previously, `Refresh` is send to trigger a refresh, `OnRefresh` is send when the Ajax request has completed.
+As previously, `Refresh` is sent to trigger a refresh, `OnRefresh` is sent when the Ajax request has completed.

 ### view